ffernandolima/confluent-kafka-core-dotnet/docs/Installation.md

 ### Installation :hammer_and_wrench:

 1. **Confluent.Kafka.Core**
-   For building Kafka producers and consumers.
+   For building Kafka producers, consumers and workers.
 This package includes the core functionalities necessary to interact with Kafka.
    ```bash
    dotnet add package Confluent.Kafka.Core
    ```

 2. **Confluent.Kafka.Core.Abstractions**
    **Note:** This package does not need to be installed directly, as it will be included with the other packages.
-It provides the interfaces and abstractions used throughout the Kafka client libraries.
+It provides the interfaces and abstractions used throughout the Kafka Core library.

 3. **Confluent.Kafka.Core.Idempotency.Redis**
    For implementing idempotency using Redis as the backing store.
-This helps ensure that messages are processed only once.
+This helps ensure that messages are processed only once (Idempotent Consumer).
    ```bash
    dotnet add package Confluent.Kafka.Core.Idempotency.Redis
    ```